miller1ph/Options-Trades/README.md

 B. Close and Reopen at Higher Premiums

     If IV continues rising, you can close the position and re-enter at a wider spread and higher credit to improve overall risk/reward.

+3. When to Cut Losses?
+(Stop-Loss Plan)

+Having a predefined exit strategy is crucial:<br>
+✔ 50% of Max Loss: Close the trade if losses reach 50% of the max possible loss.<br>
+✔ 21 DTE Rule: If near 21 DTE and the trade isn’t profitable, consider rolling or closing.<br>
+✔ Break-Even Test: If price breaches your break-even level and conditions don’t favor a reversal, consider adjusting or exiting.

 <br>
 <br>